YusufAkyoll/interactive-video-player/README.md

 # Interactive Video Lesson Player

-An advanced, interactive video lesson player component built with React, TypeScript, Tailwind CSS, and Framer Motion.
-Designed for e-learning platforms and online courses, it offers seamless touch and keyboard controls, integrated transcript, and customizable UI animations.
+An advanced, interactive video lesson player component built in 5 hours for an AI-Training project with React, TypeScript, Tailwind CSS, and Framer Motion in SINGLE .tsx file.
+It offers seamless touch and keyboard controls, integrated transcript, and customizable UI animations.

 ## Technologies